RodrigoHolztrattner/Peon/README.md

 - You will start those jobs and...
 - The magic will just happen!

-> The library itself was made using the singleton idea, only one instance can be running at any given time.
+> The library itself was made to be used in a per-thread approach, that is, only one instance per thread is allowed!
 > Using this approach we get a huge thread control and alot of flexibility.
-> Keep in mind that you still can create threads in your own.
+> Keep in mind that you still can create different threads from any type by your own.

 # Dependencies